project-chip/matter.js/packages/matter-node.js-examples/README.md

 * -type: the device type to use for pairing (default: light, alternative value is "socket")
 * -announceinterface: limit mdns announcements to the provided network interface, e.g. "en0" (default: all interfaces available)
 * -ble: enable BLE support (default: false) If this is enabled the device will announce itself _only_ via BLE if not commissioned and also presents a "Wifi only" device for commissioning to show this feature!
+* -ble-hci-id: Optionally, HCI ID to use (Linux only, default 0)
 * -port: the port to listen on for the device (default: 5540)
 * -store: the storage location (directory) to use for storing the pairing information (default: .device-node).
 Ideally use names starting with a ".".
 Delete the directory or provide an alternative name to reset the device
 * -on: the command to run when the device is turned on (see example above)